consindo/jono.nz/source/_posts/transit-part1.md

 ---
 layout: post
-title: How does Transit work? - Part 1
+title: How does Waka work? - Part 1
 date: 2017-10-08 19:56:43
 tags:
 ---

-Matt keeps asking me how Transit works, so I’ve decided to write a guide.
+Matt keeps asking me how Waka works, so I’ve decided to write a guide.
 In Part 1, we go over how the server does things.
 I’ll try make an effort to keep this guide updated - contact me if it’s not.

 ## The Server Stack
-Before you even try to start Transit, you’ll need:
+Before you even try to start Waka, you’ll need:
 - Windows or Linux (I develop on Windows, production on Linux)
 - Node.js https://nodejs.org
 - Microsoft SQL Server http://downloadsqlserverexpress.com